swa72/home-assistant/README.md

 ## Grafana
-* installed with configuration (not the plug to visualize discrete values)
+* installed with configuration (note the plugin to visualize discrete values)
 ```
 plugins:
   - natel-discrete-panel